data-to-insight/centre-of-excellence/docs/how-to-use-this-document.md

 Each page footer contains a feedback form for your contributions, corrections or comment on the direction of specific page content.
 We welcome your thoughts and enagement with the suggested topics.

-Additionally a broader, general [feedback page](feedback.md) offers further options to shape future CoE focus.
+Additionally a broader, general [feedback page](feedback.md) offers further options to shape future Centre of Excellence focus.